devnulli/EvlWatcher/README.md

 ## Scenario: there are those bad people out there, taunting your service (RDP and whatnot) with brute force attempts.

 - You can see it clearly in the Windows Event-Log.
-- You have searched the web and yea, there are plenty of tools, scripts, and what not to read the event-log and automatically ban the attackers IP.
+- You have searched the web and yea, there are plenty of tools, scripts, and all that, to read the event-log and automatically ban the attackers IP.
-- You however, are lazy.
-All these tools need configuration of some sorts.
+- *You however, are lazy.* All these tools need configuration of some sorts.
 Damn it, there needs to be something like fail2ban, with a preconfigured set of rules to just RUN right away and it works.
 But then, it still needs enough flexibility to completely configure it, should you wish to do so.

 ## EvlWatcher does that.
 It scans the Windows-Event-Log, and reacts.